-- All the bubbles should disappeared and the mixture should become smoother, fluffier, and harder as you beat.
+- All the bubbles should disappear and the mixture should become smoother, fluffier, and harder as you beat.

-When the whipped mixture is smooth, you lift up the beaters and see some chop but still runny and flop immediately, this is call “Ribbon”, sort of like how a ribbon holding up.
+When the whipped meringue is smooth, you lift up the beaters and see some chop but still runny and flop immediately, this is called “Ribbon”, sort of like how a ribbon holding up.

-Beating a few more second and it will be harder to “Soft peak”, the chop will hold when turning beater upside down for a few second before falling.
+Beating a few more seconds and it will be harder to “Soft peak”, the chop will hold when turning the beater upside down for a few second before falling.

 Then there’s this “Medium peak” where the top peak hold shape well but its very tip is pointing downward.

-The firm to stiff peak are basically eggs that stay nicely and straight up to the very end on your whisk with the firm is slanting a bit at the tip while the later is not.
+The firm and stiff peaks are two closer stages.
+Basically eggs whites stay nicely and straight up to the very end on your whisk in the firm peak and is slanting a bit at the tip for the stiff.

-Each baking recipe will ask for egg white to be beaten to a certain stage, for this we want the soft peak, some what holding but still falling.
-Also, remember to prepare every other tasks first and saving whipping egg to the very last.
-This will help avoiding egg white losing too much air bubbles (what make your cake fluffy) when sitting too long.
+Each baking recipe will ask for the egg white to be beaten to a certain stage.
+For this recipe, we want the soft peak, somewhat holding but still falling.
+Also, remember to prepare other tasks first and saving whipping eggs to the very last.
+This will help to avoid egg white losing too many air bubbles (what makes your cake fluffy) when sitting too long.

 Adjust oven rack to bake a cake

 One important thing in cake baking is the oven temperature.
 Not all ovens are the same, despite their labels and all, the actual temperature and heat distribution will be different from one to the other.
-So a safe guard would be to have a thermometer in your oven to test the actual precise temperature beforehand, just so you could adjust to match any recipe.
+So a safeguard measurement would be to have a thermometer in your oven to test the actual precise temperature beforehand, just so you could adjust to match any recipe.

-Now if yours is a TOP only element heat source or dual heat but the top one always distribute more, try to lower baking rack position.
-This will prevent cake from deflate and collapsing during or after baking.
+Now if yours is a TOP only element heat source or dual heat but the top one always distributes more, try to lower the baking rack position.
+This will prevent the cake from deflating and collapsing during or after baking.

 Vice versa, if yours is a BOTTOM only heat, raise the rack position to prevent dense and wet cake.

-If you’re using counter top or smaller oven, reduce the baking time and watch carefully as it might burnt.
+If you’re using the counter top or smaller oven, reduce the baking time and watch carefully as it might be burnt.

 - 4 large eggs – ROOM temperature